The question on every entrepreneur's mind is: how can I create a financial forecast for a new company?

 - They provide business plan templates that you can use as inspiration to create your own.

 When it comes to cost, a quality solution will generally cost a little less than £200 / $250 (excluding tax).

 There are several business plan software packages available, but it's important to remember that the quality and scope of functionality varies greatly from one solution to another: some offer incomplete financial statements (no balance sheet or cash flow statement), or a rendering with formatting that leaves something to be desired.

 The best thing to do is to compare several solutions before making your decision.
 If you are interested in this type of solution, you can try our software for free by signing up here.

-Excel can be a great tool when it comes to creating financial projections for a new business.
+Excel can be a great tool when it comes to creating a financial forecast for a new business.